Azure/logicapps-labs/samples/ai-loan-agent-sample/README.md

 **After deployment completes:**
 - Navigate to your resource group to see all resources
 - Find the Logic App resource: `{projectName}-logicapp`
+- Deployment completes successfully - all resources are provisioned and agent workflows are deployed
 - You're ready to explore the agent workflow.
-See [Testing & Validation](#testing--validation) below.
+See [Test the AI Agent](#test-the-ai-agent) below.

+---

 **Deployment time:** Approximately 10-15 minutes.